Why You Should Have Pet Insurance in Canada

-With the cost of owning a pet in Canada constantly rising (and especially with current levels of inflation), it’s not surprising that pet owners are always on the lookout for ways to lower the financial risks of pet ownership.
-What is surprising is that despite the affordable costs and potentially significant amounts of money to be saved, only 3% of pet owners in Canada have pet insurance.
+With the cost of owning a pet in Canada constantly rising (and especially with current levels of inflation), it’s not surprising that pet owners are always on the lookout for ways to lower the risks of pet ownership.

 Between medical care, preventative treatments, food, supplies, toys, and more, pets can end up costing a lot more than you might realize.
 Last year, the expected cost for owning a dog in Canada came out to about $3,724.00 each year after costing anywhere from $4,589 and $4,666 in the first year of puppy ownership.
 For cats, the annual projected cost is around $2,542 with the first year costing between $3,091 and $3,231.
 These estimates include food costs, spay/neuter, microchipping, preventative medicine – and more – but one of the most important parts is the annual pet insurance cost.

 In the event your pet was to be hit by a car and had a broken leg, the average cost can range from several hundred dollars up to $3,500.
 For a severe break involving multiple bones, the costs of hospitalization, radiographs, anaesthesia, surgery, pain medication, and follow-up visits can quickly grow even higher.
-Without pet insurance to help cover costs, this type of injury, or an illness requiring a hospital stay, can put pet owners in a place of financial strain, or even force them into debt.
+Without pet insurance to help cover costs, this type of injury, or an illness requiring a hospital stay, can put pet owners into significant financial pressure, or even force them into debt.

 Here we look at some of the common conditions that pets experience in some of Canada, broken out by province.
 While some conditions are fairly constant across all of them - there are some surprises too.
 Being prepared with pet insurance can help preserve household budgets and your pet's health and wellbeing.